johnkerl/miller/docs/reference-dsl.rst

 *  The ``-t`` and ``-a`` options show low-level details for the parsing process and for stack-variable-index allocation, respectively.
 These will likely be of interest to people who enjoy compilers, and probably less useful for a more general audience.

-*  Please see the <a href="#Type-checking">type-checking section</a> for type declarations and type-assertions you can use to make sure expressions and the data flowing them are evaluating as you expect.
+*  Please see :ref:`reference-dsl-type-checking` for type declarations and type-assertions you can use to make sure expressions and the data flowing them are evaluating as you expect.
 I made them optional because one of Miller's important use-cases is being able to say simple things like ``mlr put '$y = $x + 1' myfile.dat`` with a minimum of punctuational bric-a-brac -- but for programs over a few lines I generally find that the more type-specification, the better.

 A note on the complexity of Miller's expression language
 ----------------------------------------------------------------